 Depaving is pretty big in the US (especially in Portland) where you can download a free How to Depave guide, to help you do it right.
 It basically involves a community of volunteers removing unused car parks and asphalt, and using the space to plant free community green spaces, whether that’s food or flowers or trees or all three.

 - Pimp Your Pavement (London and beyond) creates micro-gardens in urban areas.
 Turning downtrodden areas, into something more life-giving.
-Volunteers specialise in prettying up ‘tree pits (the muddy, sandy or gravelly spaces around trees, often there’s enough space to plant something nice).
+Volunteers pretty up ‘tree pits (muddy, sandy or gravelly spaces around trees, with space to plant something nice).
 But avoid planting pet-toxic bulbs (tulips daffodils).
-See make your garden safe for pets, to learn which plants are safe.
+See make your garden safe for pets.

 - Rivers of Flowers is a non-profit social enterprise that aims to inspire and inform others to plant ‘rivers’ of wildflowers and wild flowering trees’ in urban landscapes to feed, shelter, protect and heal bees and other pollinators.
 They use bio-indicators to detect polluted city streets, then plant to reduce air pollution.